René Lacoste: Tennis career

 In 1928 Lacoste lost his French title after a four-set loss in the final against Cochet.
 He took revenge by beating Cochet in the final of the Wimbledon Championships after having defeated Tilden in a five-set semifinal.
 The Challenge Round of the 1928 Davis Cup against the United States was played at the Stade Roland Garros in Paris on 27–29 July.
 The stadium was specifically constructed to host France's first defense of the Davis Cup.
 Lacoste lost the first rubber in a five-set match to Tilden but France won the remaining rubbers to defeat the challengers 4–1 and retain the cup.
 Lacoste did not participate in the 1928 U.S. Championships.

 Between 1923 and 1928 Lacoste played 51 Davis Cup matches for France in 26 ties and compiled a record of 32–8 in singles and 8–3 in doubles.

 The only major championship Lacoste played in 1929 was the French and he won his seventh, and last, Grand Slam singles title after a tight five-set final against Jean Borotra.
 Failing health, including respiratory disease, led to his withdrawal from competitive tennis in 1929.
 He would make a brief comeback at the 1932 French Championships, where he defeated reigning Wimbledon champion Sidney Wood in the third round, but lost in the fourth to Harry Lee.
 He was the non-playing captain of the French Davis Cup team in 1932 and 1933.

 The Four Musketeers were inducted simultaneously into the International Tennis Hall of Fame, in Newport, Rhode Island, in 1976.
 In his 1979 autobiography, Jack Kramer, the long-time tennis promoter and great player himself, included Lacoste in his list of the 21 greatest players of all time.

-In 1928 Lacoste wrote a book which he titled 'Lacoste on Tennis.'
+In 1928 Lacoste wrote a book titled Lacoste on Tennis.

 There are numerous explanations of why Lacoste was originally nicknamed "The Crocodile."
 A 2006 New York Times obituary about Lacoste's son, Bernard, provides an apparently authoritative one.
 In the 1920s, supposedly, Lacoste made a bet with his team captain about whether he would win a certain match.
 The stakes were a suitcase he had seen in a Boston store; it was made of alligator skin.
 Following his victory, the American press dubbed him "The Alligator."
 Later, René Lacoste's friend Robert George embroidered a crocodile onto a blazer that Lacoste wore for his matches.